amzarshaik7/Foot-Traffic-Analysis---Amzar-Shaik/README.md

 # Table of Contents
 1. Introduction
-2. Foot Traffic Analysis
+2. In-Store Retail Foot Traffic Analytics
 3. Novice Recommendation

 # 1. Introduction

+Foot Traffic Analysis or In-store Retail Analytics is a powerful market research mechanism that may be implemented to grow any retail business in any business environment (Central Business District (CBD), Cities or etc.)

 ## 1.1.
 Problem Statement
 ## 1.2.
 Objective

-# 2. Foot Traffic Analysis
+# 2. In-Store Retail Foot Traffic Analytics
 ## 2.1.
 Methodology
 ## 2.2.
 Working System